Authors on orange glow background

 – Shailesh Singh, Director – India

 Organizations with flexibility-first operating models will lead the way into the future.
-To win – and keep – the best talent, implementing a framework that’s adaptable, technologically advanced and recognizes employee needs is crucial.
+To win – and keep – the best talent, implement a framework that’s adaptable, technologically advanced and recognizes employee needs.
 With straightforward communication and proper support for your team, you’ll create a culture that allows everyone to thrive.

 Authors